annieconron/codingblog/posts/second_post.md

 ---
-title: Second Blog Post
+title: Variables and Conditional Statements
 publish_date: 2023-03-14
 disable_html_sanitization: true
 ---
+# Variables

 This week I went through the coding train videos that discussed variables and conditional statements.

-# Variables

 I learnt how to make elements move on their own by creating my own variable.

 **To create a variable:**